daniellehopedev/devops-bootcamp-demos/module-8-demos/jenkins-demos/README.md

         - make sure your private key is added with the credentials in Jenkins
         - select 'SSH Username with private key'
         - enter your username, and copy your private key
+        - if needed, add the key from github to the known_hosts file in the Jenkins container in the .ssh folder
+            - can run `ssh-keyscan github.com >> ~/.ssh/known_hosts` to copy github's key to the known_hosts file
+            - run this as jenkins user in the jenkins container
     - enter an id and description
 5. click Create button